anastassia-b/machine-learning/lecture-notes.md

 Two problems.

 1. This doesn’t represent the way sentences are really formed.
-2. High dimensionally of the vocabulary.
+2. High dimensionality of the vocabulary.
 So the model will not think that some words will never follow other words.

 **Hidden Markov Models**